uic-evl/covid-19-ensemblevis/README.md

 npm install –g @angular/cli
 ```

-Next, run `ng build` to build the project and `ng serve` to create a server and serve the COVID-19 EnsembleVis application.
+Next, run `ng build` inside the `vis` folder to build the project, and `ng serve` to create a server and serve the COVID-19 EnsembleVis application.
 The interface will be available at `http://localhost:4200/`.